syncliteio/SyncLiteLoggerJava/README.md

 curs.executemany("insert into feedback values (?, ?)", args)

 #Close SyncLite database/device cleanly.
-curs.execute("close database c:\\synclite\\python\\data\\t_tel.db");
+curs.execute("close database c:\\synclite\\python\\data\\t_str.db");

 #You can also close all open databases in a single SQL : CLOSE ALL DATABASES
 ```

 ## 3. Appender Device :
-Appander device provides similar capabilities as Telemetry device with an additional capability to also mantain a copy of the ingested data on the edge device which can be leveraged for in-app edge computing/analytics.
+Appander device provides similar capabilities as Streaming device but it allows a single writer at any point (unlike a Streaming device which supports concurrent data ingestion).
+It has an additional capability to also mantain a copy of the ingested data (in a local SQLite database file) on the edge device which can be leveraged for in-app edge computing/analytics.

 ### Java